 Will Fraud in Ontario

-Fraudulent Wills in Ontario are those that have been forged, altered, or executed under pretenses.
-Fraud challenges to the validity of a Will are often based on suspicions that the document does not reflect the testator’s true intentions.
+Fraudulent Wills in Ontario have been forged, altered, or executed under pretenses.
+Fraud challenges the validity of a will, which is often based on suspicions that the document does not reflect the testator’s true intentions.

 Addressing Fraud